-Zou et al. [64] train a MonoBERT ranker and provide baseline results of this model fine-tuned on four standard ULTR methods: inverse propensity scoring (IPS) [33, 55], regression expectationmaximization (RegressionEM) [56], the dual learning algorithm (DLA) [3], and pairwise debiasing (PairD) [30].
-Interestingly, Zou et al. [64] find that these prominent ULTR methods do not perform significantly better than a naive BERT model trained on clicks without any bias correction,1 as we report in Figure 1.
-In subsequent work, the Baidu-ULTR dataset was used at multiple ranking competitions (the WSDM Cup 2023 [65, 66] and NTCIR's ULTRE-2 [37]), in which multiple teams reported noticeably higher ranking performance, with and without ULTR techniques.
+Zou et al. [65] train a MonoBERT ranker and provide baseline results of this model fine-tuned on four standard ULTR methods: inverse propensity scoring (IPS) [34, 56], regression expectation-maximization (RegressionEM) [57], the dual learning algorithm (DLA) [3], and pairwise debiasing (PairD) [31].
+Interestingly, Zou et al. [65] find that these prominent ULTR methods overall do not perform significantly better than a naive BERT model trained on clicks without any bias correction, as we report in Figure 1.
+In subsequent work, the Baidu-ULTR dataset was used at multiple ranking competitions (the WSDM Cup 2023 [66, 67] and NTCIR's ULTRE-2 [38]), in which multiple teams reported noticeably higher ranking performance, with and without ULTR techniques.
 It therefore remains unclear whether the observed improvements were due to unbiased learning-to-rank, and ultimately whether ULTR techniques improve performance on this dataset.

-In this work, we reproduce and extend the experiments by Zou et al. [64], in light of several considerations:
+In this work, we reproduce and extend the experiments by Zou et al. [65], in light of several considerations:

-- The initial findings of ULTR methods bringing barely any benefits on the largest real-world dataset available for ULTR have substantial implications for the field and warrant more scrutiny. - (2) Three competitions have been conducted on the Baidu-ULTR dataset, with participants reporting vastly improved ranking results (although not necessarily using ULTR).
-A preliminary experiment by us revealed that a random ranking of the annotated test dataset achieves a DCG@10 \approx 6.69, substantially higher than all baselines in Figure 1 and thus, hinting at potential problems in the original experiments. - (3) According to the official codebase that comes with the Baidu-ULTR dataset,2 the original comparison focuses on pointwise versions of the compared ranking methods (except for pairwise debiasing).
+- (1) The initial findings of ULTR methods bringing barely any benefits on the largest real-world dataset available for ULTR have substantial implications for the field and warrant more scrutiny. - (2) Three competitions have been conducted on the Baidu-ULTR dataset, with participants reporting vastly improved ranking results, though not necessarily using ULTR.
+A preliminary experiment by us revealed that a random ranking of the annotated test dataset achieves a DCG@10 \approx 6.69, which is higher than all baselines in Figure 1 and suggests potential issues with the original experiments. - (3) According to the official codebase that comes with the Baidu-ULTR dataset, 2 the original comparison focuses on pointwise versions of the compared ranking methods (except for pairwise debiasing).
 Therefore, it remains open how pointwise, pairwise, and listwise ULTR methods compare on this dataset. - (4) And lastly, a closer look at the Baidu-ULTR dataset and the original codebase revealed some disputable design decisions.
-IPS, for example, requires an estimate of position bias on the given dataset, while the creators of the Baidu-ULTR dataset confirmed using a hardcoded position bias from the ULTRA library in their experiments [52].
-We also found that placeholder documents make up for almost 20% of the Baidu-ULTR dataset (see Section 3), with an unknown impact on the trained models.
+IPS, for example, requires an estimate of position bias on the given dataset, while the creators of the Baidu-ULTR dataset confirmed using a hardcoded position bias from the ULTRA library in their experiments [53].
+We also found that placeholder documents make up almost 20% of the Baidu-ULTR dataset (see Section 3), with an unknown impact on the trained models.

-By revisiting the experiments reported by Zou et al. [64] and the cups' participants, we address the following research questions:
+By revisiting the experiments reported by Zou et al. [65] and the cups' participants, we address the following research questions: